meltoner/agrofelis/README.md

 Furthermore, the project implements a two-degrees-of-freedom actuator rotating base, for attaching a thermal pulse jet fogger to the top of the robotic vehicle.

-In addition to its wired infrastructure, the system supports a range of connectivity options, including Bluetooth for local wireless attachments, Wi-Fi for nearby controllers, mobile phones and/or modules.
+In addition to its wired infrastructure, the system supports a range of connectivity options, including Bluetooth for local wireless attachments, WiFi for nearby controllers, mobile phones and/or modules.

 [![Presenting the Agrofelis Robot video](introduction/_figures/presenting-the-agrofelis-robot-video.jpg)](https://www.youtube.com/embed/DgkQkJUQ_kc)